 What’s “Normal Paper” and How Does It Work?

 Normal paper, also known as inkjet paper or bond paper, is a type of paper that is not coated with any special chemicals.
 It is typically made from wood pulp or other plant fibers and is used for a wide variety of applications, such as writing, printing, and drawing.
+The most used normal paper is A4 paper, we use it every day in the home and office.

 Normal paper works by absorbing ink or toner onto its surface rather than reacting to heat like thermal paper.
 This means that normal paper requires a printing process involving ink or toner, such as inkjet or laser printing.